What sports watch do I need for swimming?

-The Garmin Swim, Garmin Forerunner 910XT and 920XT, Garmin Fenix, and Suunto Ambit are all sports watches with a pool function.
-This means that they allow you to set the length of the pool, which enables them to measure the number of strokes you take for each lap and your turning points in the water.
-These sports watches will also recognize your specific stroke, such as backstroke, breaststroke, or butterfly stroke.
-In addition, you can also view your distance traveled, time, rest time, tempo, and calories burned.
-Your tempo and distance measurements are based on the length of the pool using the pool function.
+A sports watch with a pool function allows you to enter the length of the pool.
+This allows it to measure your strokes per lane and your turning points in the water.
+These sports watches also recognize your swimming style, like the backstroke, breaststroke, or butterfly stroke.
+You can also view your distance, time, resting time, tempo, and calories burned.
+Your tempo and distance readings are based on the length of the pool using the pool function.

 2. Will the watch calculate your SWOLF score?

 Do you like to swim laps?
 In that case, you've probably heard of the SWOLF score.
 It's a score that trains the effectiveness of your strokes after training.
 SWOLF is the number of strokes per pool length + the number of seconds you need to complete one pool length.
 The lower your SWOLF score, the better your performance.
 That way, you can quickly see how your training is progressing.
 Do you swim in open water?
 In that case you can't measure a SWOLF score, unfortunately.